By now, you’ve likely heard about the health benefits of collagen. But what evidence is there to back up the claims?

 To get started, add a scoop to your morning or mid-day drink –it’s especially good in coffee — for an extra boost of amino acids.
-You can also consume it before, during, or after your workout for help with muscle synthesis and recovery.
+If you’re interested in boosting your muscle mass you can also consume it before, during, or after your workout for help with muscle synthesis and recovery.

-Consuming collagen benefits your body in more ways than one.
+Consuming collagen provides benefits for your body in more ways than one.
 It can help:

 - Protect your brain